 Again though it was time to move up the distance and have a proper crack at the half iron distance and the race, Honu 70.3, in Hawaii.
 I won my age group and was overall female amateur winner.
 I actually crossed the line second overall, and on paper was second only to the Professional winner, Belinda Granger!
 Wow!
 What a location!
 What a race!
 I loved every minute of it!
 It also meant that I secured my qualification for the 2013 Ironman 70.3 World Championships, in Las Vegas and this now became my focus.
 In September 2013, I won my age group (by 20minutes) and I became the fastest female amateur at the Ironman 70.3 World Championships, finishing 11th overall (again on paper (note: it’s very different racing age group to Pro).
 It was incredible again, and I just loved every moment of it.
 Just a week later I returned to the shorter Olympic distance to defend my Olympic distance title in London at the PruHealth World Championships.
 This was a pretty special moment, if somewhat surreal, as it was my first ever triathlon in the UK; it was on the site of the Olympics; and also again all my family were there to watch me as well as many friends.
 It was my fourth World Championship title as an Amateur.

-I’m now in my seventh (eeeek!) year as a full time Professional Athlete (I still feel like it’s about year two or three), and I have absolutely no regrets.
+I’m now in my tenth (eeeek!) year as a full time Professional Athlete (I still feel like it's about year three, ha ha!), and I have absolutely no regrets.
 It’s been an incredible journey so far.
 Adjusting from corporate to athlete, hobby to career, nice salary to… well…

-But the challenge still excites me and I still feel so new to the sport, particularly the longer endurance distances (even though I've racked up a lot of race kilometres), and so there is still so much to learn and to improve, and this is what drive and motivates me.
+But the challenge still excites me and I still feel so new to the sport, in some ways, and so there is still so much to learn and to improve, and this is what drive and motivates me.
 How fast can I go?
 How strong can I be?
 How good can I get?

 I’ve now won four Ironman races, including becoming the three time Champion of Ironman Australia (2017, 2018, 2019), Ironman New Zealand Champion (2018), as well as the ETU European Long Course Champion (2018).
-I’m the fifth fastest British female of all time over the Iron distance.
+I was the fifth fastest British female of all time over the Iron distance (2017/2018).
 I’ve raced some of the biggest races in the World, World Championships, PTO Races, and also had two 2nd place finishes at Challenge Roth (2017, 2021).
 And then in 2022 I had two top 10 finishes at the Ironman World Championships, at the age of 42!